codefresh-io/docs.codefresh.io/_docs/learn-by-example/general/selenium-test.md

 ---

 [Selenium](https://www.selenium.dev/) is a free, open-source testing framework that is used to automate browser testing.
 It is encompassed of three different tools, referred to as Selenium Testing.
-* Selenium WebDriver
+* Selenium WebDriver -- To interact with the Bowser
-* Selenium IDE
+* Selenium IDE -- To create scripts for quick, automated testing
-* Selenium Grid
+* Selenium Grid -- To run tests across multiple environments

 The languages supported by Selenium include Java, Perl, Ruby C#, Python, and JavaScript.